 Given the uncertainties in exposure and the possible exposure to sources other than food, scientists have concluded that it is not possible to draw any definitive conclusions about the cancer risks of acrylamide in food.

 What is the Agency doing about acrylamide levels in processed food?

 The Agency has funded several research projects and surveys on acrylamide that have further developed our understanding of how it is formed and measures to reduce it.

 The Agency continues to meet with its stakeholder group on process contaminants to discuss ways of reducing acrylamide exposure.

 The Agency does not advise people to stop eating any of these foods, but you should follow Department of Health advice from the NHS Choices website on eating a healthy, balanced diet.
 We also recommend that, when making chips at home, they are cooked to a light golden colour.
 Bread should be toasted to the lightest colour acceptable.
-However, manufacturers' instructions for frying or oven-heating foods, such as chips, should be followed carefully.
+However, manufacturers' instructions for frying or oven-heating foods should be followed carefully.